 This is the second part of Jenns story.
-Jennifer is the eldest daughter of Elaine, Kidney Kids co-ordinator.
+Jennifer is the eldest daughter of Elaine, founder of Kidney Kids NZ.

 Jennifer’s time at kindy proved to be a great learning curve for her and she enjoyed the time she had there.
 She met some other children there with other medical conditions and I think it helped her to see that others had problems too and it wasn’t just her, although I’m not sure how much she understood from that perspective.